lidiamayor/lidiamayor/README.md

 ---

-## 🌱 Currently Learning

-- Advanced SQL for complex queries and data manipulation.
-- Machine learning algorithms to build predictive models.
-- Streamlit for creating interactive web apps.

----

 ## 🌟 Projects

 Here are some of my recent projects:

-- **[Delivery Data Analysis](https://github.com/lidiamayor/delivery-study-sql-minproject)**: A project analyzing delivery company data using SQL and Python for better business insights.
+- **[Delivery Data Analysis](https://github.com/lidiamayor/delivery-study-sql-minproject)**: A project analyzing delivery company data using SQL and Python.
-- **[Streamlit app for Wine Consumption Analysis](https://github.com/lidiamayor/marketing-study-project-streamlit)**: An interactive Stremlit app for a marketing analysis to understand consumer behavior for a wine producer.
+- **[Streamlit app for Wine Consumption Analysis](https://github.com/lidiamayor/marketing-study-project-streamlit)**: An interactive Stremlit app for a marketing analysis for a wine company.
-- **[Wine Consumption Analysis](https://github.com/lidiamayor/marketing-study-project)**: A marketing analysis to understand consumer behavior for a wine producer.
+- **[Wine Consumption Analysis](https://github.com/lidiamayor/marketing-study-project)**: A marketing analysis for a wine company.

 ---